 “Electricity Generating Facility” means a facility that generates electricity and includes one or more generating units at the same location.

 “Electricity Importers” deliver imported electricity.
 For electricity that is scheduled with a NERC e-Tag to a final point of delivery inside the state of California, the electricity importer is identified on the NERC e-Tag as the purchasing-selling entity (PSE) on the last segment of the tag's physical path with the point of receipt located outside the state of California and the point of delivery located inside the state of California.
 For facilities physically located outside the state of California with the first point of interconnection to a California balancing authority's transmission and distribution system when the electricity is not scheduled on a NERC e-Tag, the importer is the facility operator or scheduling coordinator.
 Federal and state agencies are subject to the regulatory authority of ARB under this article, and include Western Area Power Administration (WAPA), Bonneville Power Administration (BPA) and California Department of Water Resources (DWR).
-For electricity that is imported into California through the CAISO Energy Imbalance Market, the electricity importer is identified as the EIM Participating Resource Scheduling Coordinator serving the EIM market whose transactions result in electricity imports into California.
+For electricity that is imported into California through the CAISO Markets, the electricity importer is identified as the CAISO Scheduling Coordinator whose transactions result in electricity imports into California.

 “Electric Power Entity” shall have the same meaning ascribed in section 95102(a) of MRR.